 The course's aim is to develop in students their ability to independently update their knowledge through tutorials and lab notes.
 A supervisor is assigned for the course.
 The offered language is selected by the Department taking into consideration the market demand.
-Instead of lectures, the students and the supervisor meet once a week for follow up.
+The students and the supervisor meet once a week for follow up.
+Pre-requisite: CSIS 217.